-When you go online to search for something you either go to search engines such as Google or Bing.
+When you go online to search for something, you either go to search engines such as Google or Bing.
 You probably think that if it doesn’t show up on these search engines, then it doesn’t exist, wrong!
-Believe it or not, there are things on the web that will never show up on your tradition search engine, no matter how hard you may try.
+Believe it or not, there are things on the web that will never show up on your traditional search engine, no matter how hard you may try.

-Google and Bing follow one hyperlink after another and as a result doesn’t get everything you would want in the results.
+Google and Bing follow one hyperlink after another and as a result, you don’t get everything you would want in the results.
 To be able to find the hidden things of the web, you have to dig a little deeper than usual, but I will show you how to do that and where to look.
-Hopefully, you can find what you need in the following deep web search engines.
+Hopefully, you can find what you require in the following deep web search engines.

 What is the Hidden Web?

 When you hear or read about the hidden or deep web, it’s anything behind a paywall, something with a password, or dynamically generated content on the fly and didn’t have a permanent URL.
 These are the things you are not going to find with a traditional Google search.
 So, where can you look?
 Thankfully, there are deep web search engines available on the web.

 There are three different layers of the web: Surface Web, Deep Web, and Dark Web.
 Surface Web implies Google will crawl the sites laying over this web.
 Ultimately, every website you visit and appears in the search engine results is laying on the surface of the web.

 With Deep Web, the sites, pages, etc. don’t appear in the search engine results, which means they aren’t crawled.
 It is larger than the Surface Web.
 Certain confidential research reports, historical data, etc. are a part of the Deep Web.

 Dark Web is something that is largely considered illegal.
 It requires a special browser named Tor to be accessed.